traders-reality/Community-Wiki/README.md

-# Welcome to the TradersReality Commity Wiki
+# Welcome to the TradersReality Community Wiki

 Your unofficial source for all things related to the TradersReality hybrid system